senthilkumarimuth/demo_dbx/README.md

 1. The sample data used in local may not satisfy the conditions in code, but it will satisfy in databricks, then the effort to collect sample in local is time consuming, tidious.
+    -Todo: To solve this, intermediate data to be prepared and that has to be used in local
 2. Sometimes, if a python library version is difference in local compared to databricks, this may cause issue.
+    -Todo: To solve this, requirement.txt to be used in target environment